-- Time requirements.
-Some certificate programs, like Dataquest’s, are self-serve — you can begin whenever you want, and study as fast or as slow as you want.
-Others are cohort-based and time-sensitive — you might only be able to join a class at certain times of the year, or only be able to join live classes at specific times of day.
+- Time Requirements — Some certificate programs, like Dataquest’s, are self-serve.
+This means you can begin at your convenience and study as quickly or slowly as you want.
+Others are cohort-based and time-sensitive — you might only be able to start a class at certain times of the year, for example.
+Or, you may only be able to join live classes at specific times of the day.

-- Prerequisites.
-Some programs require specific degrees, or prior experience and/or coursework.
+- Prerequisites — Some programs require specific degrees, prior experience, and/or coursework.

-- Third-party reviews.
-Any data analytics certification program with a half-decent marketing team can write a landing page full of happy learner quotes.
-But what do real learners have to say about the program?
+- Third-Party Reviews — Any half-decent marketing team can write a landing page full of five-star reviews.
+But what do real learners have to say about the data analytics certification program?
 Third-party review sites like Switchup, G2, and Course Report are all good places to do some research.

-There are an absolutely huge number of data analyst certificates out there.
-Below, we’ll compare a few of the most popular types of certification programs, so that you have a better idea of how each option stacks up.
+There are a huge number of data analyst certificates out there.
+Below, we’ll compare a few certification programs, so that you have a better idea of how each option stacks up.

 Switchup.org Review Average: 4.85 out of 5

-Time constraints: Must join a specific session, must attend courses at specific times.
-(However, new sessions start frequently so you won’t have to wait long to join).
+- Time constraints: Must join a specific session and attend courses at specific times.
+(However, new sessions start frequently, so you won’t have to wait long to join).

 Switchup.org Review Average: 4.28 out of 5